RalphBacon/IOT-ESP8266-Internet-of-Things/README.md

-# IOT-ESP8266-Internet-of-Things-
+# IOT ESP8266 Internet of Things
-Upload data to **The Cloud** very easily using any ESP8266 board and my sketch Internet of Things (IoT) using an ESP8266 (Thingspeak Live Demo)
+Upload data to **The Cloud** very easily using any ESP8266 board and my sketch
+Internet of Things (IoT) using an ESP8266 (Thingspeak Live Demo)

 ## See video at https://www.youtube.com/RalphBacon video #138
 **(Direct link to video: https://youtu.be/XI_2eypZDwc)**